The problem of dirty air heat recovery and a solution

 Summary

 The particle repellent geomtry of the Enjay heat revovery units make them the ideal basis for recovering heat from dirty exhaust air streams.
 Their inherent resitance to clogging means that they do not need expensive prefiltration and can go for prolonged periods between maintainance, whilst recovering heat energy that can be reused to best economic effect elsewhere in the process or indeed in space heating the building.
 Numerious installations are proving that the system is realaible and cost effective with rapid payback on investment in suitable applications.
+At long last heat recovery for contaminated air is a reality.

 More detail on the Enjay dirty air heat recovery units can be found here.